The role of Digital PR

 Working with architects, Bloom & Wild created beautiful images to reimagine some of the world’s most recognised landmarks.
 The team compiled stunning graphics designed with plants and flowers for an eye-catching campaign which landed on House Beautiful.

-This campaign by Leasing Options is a fun piece of interactive website content that allows users to spend as much of Elon Musk’s fortune as possible, offering a fun way to waste time on the internet (and see just how many private jets you can buy).
+This campaign by Leasing Options is a fun piece of interactive website content that allows users to spend as much of Elon Musk’s fortune as possible, offering a fun way to waste time on the internet.